-1. Inspect Your Home
+Inspect Your Home

 The first thing you want to do is walk around your property and identify any damage.
 Check the roof for any damaged shingles or broken gutters.
 In many cases, your roof may be partially or fully blown away.
 Here you want to be careful while checking the attic.
 There may be substantial water leakage into your attic or home as well.
 All in all, inspect the damage incurred.
 Your landscape may be compromised as well.
 Fallen trees, debris, dents in your lawn, and broken windows and doors add to the list as well.
 You do not want to leave any stone unturned here before calling in your preferred local storm damage contractor.

-Pro-tips to follow:
+Tips to follow:

-Ensure your and your family’s safety going forward.
+- Ensure your and your family’s safety going forward.
 If the structural foundation of your property has been weakened, stay outdoors till help arrives.
 This is because the roof or walls may crumble and collapse.

-Check your pipes and water line for any damage.
+- Check your pipes and water line for any damage.
 Close all valves and faucets in your kitchen and bathroom if needed.
 Avoid using the water if you suspect the waterline has been damaged and become infiltrated with greywater.

-Broken and damaged objects such as glass shards and exposed nails can be hazardous.
+- Broken and damaged objects such as glass shards and exposed nails can be hazardous.
 Wear proper shoes while going outside to inspect.

-Avoid water bodies.
+- Avoid water bodies.
 This may be your flooded basement or even the water that has accumulated outside.
 Greywater can be full of bacteria and water-borne diseases.
 That’s not all, a downed powerline may make the water body even more unsafe to go near, so make it a point to stay away and re-locate your children to a safe spot immediately.

-Open all windows and doors if you suspect a gas leak and get in touch with the relevant authorities right away.
+- Open all windows and doors if you suspect a gas leak and get in touch with the relevant authorities right away.

-2. Assess And Document
+Assess And Document

 You want to document by taking photos of all the damage you can see and then get your homeowner’s insurance paperwork handy.
-This will help make it easier to file the claim on your homeowner’s insurance.
+This will help make it easier to file a claim on your homeowner’s insurance.
 Being proactive here can go a long way so keep this important step in mind before getting in touch with your local storm damage contractor.
 If you are unsure of roof damage, we recommend that you call your preferred local roof contractor prior to filing a claim with your insurance provider.

-3. Contact Your Insurance Provider
+Contact Your Insurance Provider

 After the damages have been confirmed by a professional that the repairs will exceed your deductible it’s now time to call your homeowner’s insurance provider and inform them of the damage incurred.
 Share the pictures and assessment of the damage without delay.
 The insurance claim department will then send you your claim number and assign a field adjuster to come out and assess the damage and begin the settlement process so that you can get your home put back to pre-storm damage condition.